 10.x ALTERNATIVE AMI ANALOG BUFFER MODELING

 This section discusses an alternative analog buffer modeling technique, specifically designed for AMI applications.
 The approach uses 4-port analog circuit data provided in a Touchstone file specified by the AMI parameter named Ts4file.
-(Note: Ts4file implies a restricted Touchstone format where the number of ports is four and the port numbering is predefined.)
+(Note: Ts4file implies a restricted Touchstone format, where the number of ports is four and the port numbering is predefined.)

 Transmitter Analog Circuit

 For logic level 1 Vp=Tx_V / 2 and Vn=-Tx_V / 2 where Tx_V is a reserved parameter (defined below).
 For logic level 0 Vp=-Tx_V / 2 and Vn=Tx_V / 2.
-The step stimulus is a differential voltage waveform Vp - Vn when the logic level is switched from 0 to 1.
+The ideal step stimulus is a differential voltage waveform V(Vp, Vn) when the logic level is switched from 0 to 1.
 This may be used to determine the impulse response needed for the AMI flow.
-For Tx models that have the reserved parameter Ts4file, the reserved parameter Tx_V is required and the reserved parameter Tx_R is optional.
+For Tx models that have the reserved parameter Ts4file, the reserved parameter Tx_V is required and the reserved parameter Tx_R is optional (default is 0.0 Ohms).
 For a Tx buffer, the transmitter circuit defines the analog buffer model between the zero-impedance stimulus input voltage source and the buffer terminals.

+The slope of an ideal step stimulus is infinite, this should be implemented in simulators as steep as possible.

 Ports 1, 2, 3 and 4 of the 4-port network are between the nodes 1, 2, 3 and 4 and the common reference node Ref, respectively.
 Ports 1 and 3 are at the stimulus source side, and ports 2 and 4 are the transmitter analog buffer model’s output.
 Furthermore, ports 1 and 2 correspond to the non-inverting signal path and ports 3 and 4 to the inverting signal path.

+Note: The triangle ground symbol for a “Signal Ground”.

+Wmk> It does not simbolize Node 0.

+WMK> We might push this definition to the introduction part of IBIS, since this symbol should be used in other graphics in IBIS.

 Receiver Analog Circuit

 Ports 1, 2, 3 and 4 of the 4-port network are between the nodes 1, 2, 3 and 4 and the common reference node Ref, respectively.
 Ports 1 and 3 are the receiver analog buffer model’s input, and the waveforms at ports 2 and 4 are the differential input to the Rx algorithmic model.
 Furthermore, ports 1 and 2 correspond to the non-inverting signal path and ports 3 and 4 to the inverting signal path.
 For Rx models that have the reserved parameter Ts4file, the reserved parameter Rx_R is optional.
-For an Rx buffer, the receiver circuit defines the analog buffer model between the buffer terminals and a high impedance probe at the input to the Rx Algorithmic model.
+For an Rx buffer, the receiver circuit defines the analog buffer model between the buffer terminals and the high impedance input to the Rx Algorithmic model.

 The IBIS AMI flow requires that the EDA tool generates the impulse response of the entire analog circuitry between the Tx and Rx algorithmic models, including the Tx and Rx analog buffer models.
 Typically, the Touchstone file data specified here will be used to describe only the analog behavior of the buffer itself including the on-die interconnect, but excluding the effects of the package, as illustrated in the following figure.